 Focus on creating a personal relationship with customers

 Birthday emails are a great way to build a positive relationship with your customer base and let them know that you appreciate their loyalty.
 They take a little bit of effort to set up properly, though, so make sure you’re clear about asking your subscribers for the right data.
-Want to learn about other marketing email automations?
+Want to see other email automation examples?